Zaklików

 It is located at an altitude of 593 feet (180 m).
 On the southside of Zaklików in the Subcarpathian Voivodeship the Pysznica Gmina is located.
-To the southwest is the town of Radomysl.
+To the southwest is the town of Radomyśl nad Sanem.
 The town is known for the production of sulfur; it also manufactures furniture and nuts & bolts.

 History

 Before the town existed, a Catholic parish was first established in Zdziechowice, a village 2 km distance on September 22, 1409.
-The town of Zaklików was founded on April 9, 1565 by the royal assent obtained by the Castellan Stanisław Zakliko from the King Zygmunt August, on the lands previously belonging to the village of Zdziechowice.
+The town of Zaklików was founded on April 9, 1565, by the royal assent obtained by the Castellan Stanisław Zaklika Czyżowski from the King Sigismund II Augustus, on the lands previously belonging to the village of Zdziechowice.
 The founding charter was based on the Magdeburg Law.
 The city took its name along with the coat of arms from its founder.
 In 1787 Zaklików had 130 houses and 800 inhabitants.
-After the Third Partition of Poland in 1793 the city became part of the Austrian Partition ruled by Austria-Hungary.
-It became part of the Russian Empire (Congress Poland) in 1815 after the shifting of borders at the Congress of Vienna.
+After the Third Partition of Poland in 1795 the townn became part of the Austrian Partition of Poland.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution in 1815, it became part of the Russian Empire (Congress Poland) in 1815 after the shifting of borders at the Congress of Vienna.

 Zaklików was controlled by the Lublin namestniks under the Russian Partition.
 The Jewish community was small.
 The Qahal had 192 members in 1790 at the time of the dismemberment of Poland.
 However, the Tsarist anti-Polish policies resulted in the rapid influx of refugees.
 By 1869 the number of inhabitants reached 2,080.
-In 1868 Joseph Lewinstein became the Rabbi of Zaklików, but he moved in 1875 to become rabbi of Serotzk in the governorate of Łomża.
+In 1868 Joseph Lewinstein became the Rabbi of Zaklików, but he moved in 1875 to become rabbi of Serotzk in the Łomża Governorate.
+Zaklików lost its town charter in punishment for the unsuccessful Polish January Uprising against Russian rule.
 Zaklików remained in Russian hands until World War I. In 1914–15 the front passed through Zaklików three times.
 In the summer of 1915 the Russians were pushed out from Zaklików by the advance of the German and Austro-Hungarian armies.
-In November 1918, at the conclusion of war, Zaklikow again became part of sovereign Poland.
+In November 1918, at the conclusion of war, Zaklików again became part of sovereign Poland.